kingarz/Blockchain/README.md

 # Blockchain

-This is just a trivial begining of building a blockchain ;)
+This is just a trivial beginning of building a blockchain ;)